pinohu/DYNASTY/ohu-legacy-codex/volume-vi-family-governance/VOLUME-VI-COMPLETION-REPORT.md

 ## Integration Points

-- **Volume I (Vision):** Governance structures directly enforce the "Dynasty Manifesto" and "Constitution."
+- **Volume I (Vision):** Governance structures directly enforce the "Legacy Manifesto" and "Constitution."
 - **Volume II (Legal):** The Family Council acts as the "Distribution Committee" and "Trust Protector" advisor for the structures in Volume II.
 - **Volume V (Operations):** Succession planning ties into the leadership development pipelines established in Chapter 27.